PARENT INVOLVEMENT PLAN

 Book fair volunteers

 Parents and faculty are encouraged to maintain regular, two-way communication throughout the year.
-Teachers will communicate with parents through a classroom take home folder, automated phone calls, parent/teacher conferences and email.
+GrahamISD has provided ParentSquare as the communication platform throughout the district.
+Teachers may also communicate with parents through a classroom take-home folder, automated phone calls, parent/teacher conferences, and email.
 Teachers at Crestview will communicate in at least one format with each of their students’ families at least once per week.
 Teachers will communicate more frequently if additional support is needed.
-Administration and / or counselors may contact parents regarding positive or negative behaviors that involve their child.
+Administrations and/or counselor may contact parents regarding positive or negative behaviors that involve their child.

 Other examples of communication between school and parents will include the following:

 Student Information updated and verified annually.
 A variety of resources will be exchanged yearly to help keep records current and parents contact information current.

 The district and campus website will be made available as a public site to provide information concerning the schools’ activities.
 Each staff member will have a designated webpage with specific information about his or her role.

 The district and campus will maintain a Facebook page to assist in the publication of announcements and accomplishments.

 Proved “Family Access” a portal that allows parents and guardians to be involved in the most current information available on their child regarding attendance, grades, and teacher notes.

 Send home classroom notes, campus newsletter, and campus calendar on a regular basis.

 Utilize automated phone calling system to inform parents of school or district-wide events, closings, and school news.